heyLu/heylu.github.com/index.md

-specifically, i'm interested in making computers better for people. that journey makes me do anything from [teaching][], doing all kinds of [projects][] to investigating the ideas of functional programming as one way to bring it closer to people.
+specifically, i'm interested in making computers better for people. that journey makes me do anything from [teaching][], doing all kinds of [projects][] to investigating the ideas of functional programming as one way to bring computing closer to people.

 i'd like to write software for you (yes you). if you have smallish thing that's been nagging for month, [this][] might be something of interest.